 The CDT is now accepting applications for September 2021 entry.
-The deadline for round 1 applications is 11:59pm on 4th January 2021, however early application is recommended.
-Interviews are scheduled to take place week commencing 8th February 2021 and may be online.
+The deadline for round 2 applications is 11:59pm on 5th April 2021, however early application is recommended.

 Please read the guidance on this page carefully to give your application the best chance of success.